imgaoyue/squealy/README.md

 1. Make JWT tokens optional - i.e. some charts can be public - DONE
 1. Switch to uwsgi - because gunicorn is not safe without reverse proxy
 1. Integration Tests running via github actions
+1. Expose parameters in charts, these are optional and make the API type safe
+1. Add support for TLS - wsgi supports it

 Generating Public and Private Key Pair
 --------------------------------------